mgbpm/biofx-workflows/workflows/validation/ProbeCoverageRegionsWorkflow.md

   for the ROI task
 * Array[RoiAndRefGeneFilePair] roigenes - required - list of
   ROI and ref gene file pairs for the Gene task
-* File genenames - optional - tab-delimited gene name file for the Summary task; defaults to `gs://lmm-reference-data/roi/HGNC_genenames_05272022.txt`
+* File genenames - required - tab-delimited gene name file for the Summary task
 * File bam_or_cram - required - sample BAM or CRAM file
 * File? bai - conditional - BAM index; required when bam_or_cram is a BAM, must be omitted when it is a CRAM